Melih199/VR_4_Robotics/README.md

 3. *Natnael Berhanu Takele - s5446838*

 ## Note:
-- This project developed and tested computer with RTX 2060 graphic card and on ubuntu 20.04.
-With few more changes it is possible to run it on ubuntu 22.04 this will be disscussed at the and of this report.
+- This project developed and tested computer with RTX 2060 graphic card
+- On ubuntu 20.04
 - ROS Noetic
+- With few more changes it is possible to run it on ubuntu 22.04.

 ## Aim of The Project
 This project aims to simulate an emergency medical response scenario in the challenging terrain of Righi,